- Save on glamping holidays across the UK & Europe

-Get the latest coronavirus (COVID-19) updates for Belgium with current travel advice and statistics on new cases per 100,000 and vaccine.
+Get the latest coronavirus (Covid-19) updates for Belgium with current travel advice and statistics on new cases per 100,000 and vaccine.

 Below are average maximum temperatures at popular destinations in Belgium in August.
 Select a destination to see more weather parameters.

 The August weather guide for Belgium shows long term weather averages processed from data supplied by CRU (University of East Anglia), the Met Office & the Netherlands Meteorological Institute.
 Find out more about our data sources.

 How hot is it in Belgium in August?

 Daytime temperatures usually reach 23°C in Brussels, Belgium in August, falling to 13°C at night.

 How sunny is it in Belgium in August?

 There are normally 7 hours of bright sunshine each day in Brussels, Belgium in August - that's 48% of daylight hours.

 Does it rain in Belgium in August?

 There are usually 16 days with some rain in Brussels, Belgium in August and the average monthly rainfall is 63mm.